 Ancient Palace of the Bishops

-Today, owned by the Caript Foundation, the Palace constitutes one of the vertices of the Pistoia Museums Foundation, dedicated to ancient and modern art.
-The Palace hosts several sections: the Archaeological Path , the Museum of the Cathedral of San Zeno, the Bigongiari Collection, the millefiori tapestry, a Pomona by Marino Marini, the Wall Tempera by Giovanni Boldini, the Tactile Museum: the city to touch.
+Today, owned by the Caript Foundation, the Palace is one of the top points of the Pistoia Museums Foundation, dedicated to ancient and modern art.
+The Palace houses several sections: the equipped Archaeological Path , the Museum of the Cathedral of San Zeno, the Bigongiari Collection, the Millefiori Tapestry, a Pomona by Marino Marini, the Mural Temperas by Giovanni Boldini, the Tactile Museum: the city to touch.